William Bodiford

-William M. Bodiford (born December 3, 1955) is an American professor and author.
-He teaches Buddhist Studies and the religion of Japan and East Asia at the University of California, Los Angeles.
+William Marvin Bodiford (born December 3, 1955) is an American professor and author.
+He teaches Buddhist Studies and religion in the cultures of Japan and East Asia at the University of California, Los Angeles.

 Education and early career

 In his section "Acknowledgments" in his book Sōtō Zen in Medieval Japan, Bodiford thanks the monks of the Eihei-ji temple in Japan who "kindly broke the rules" to teach him, before his university education began, about Sōtō Zen and Japanese beer.

 Bodiford earned his PhD in Buddhist Studies at Yale University and did additional graduate training at the University of Tsukuba and Komazawa University.

 Before moving to UCLA, he taught at Davidson College, the University of Iowa, and Meiji Gakuin University in Tokyo and Yokohama, Japan.

 Sōtō Zen in Medieval Japan

-Bodiford's book Sōtō Zen in Medieval Japan (1993 and 2008) began as his dissertation written at Yale under Stanley Weinstein.
+Bodiford's book Sōtō Zen in Medieval Japan (1993 and 2008) began as his dissertation written at Yale (1989) under Stanley Weinstein.
 Fabio Rambelli, who reviewed the book in 1994 for The Journal of Asian Studies, writes that the author delivers an alternative to the "traditional dichotomy between 'pure' Zen and 'popular' religion".
 Christopher Ives writes in the Journal of Japanese Studies that the book is the "most important English work on Sōtō Zen to date".